OccupyWallStreet/nycga2/wp-content/plugins/q2w3-post-order/readme.txt

 Use `q2w3-post-order-{n}` to set unique style for specific post position.
 Note!
 You have to use `<?php post_class(); ?>` template tag in your theme.

-= How to remove posts from sorted list? =

-Enter position number 0 for selected post, then click Update Sorted.

 = How to disable plugin for feeds, pages and custom queries? =

 You can add a parameter `q2w3-post-order=disable` to the url.